Gun murder was planned assassination reminiscent of terrorist ambush, court told

 “The planning to carry out the shooting was detailed and extensive.”

-The judge sentenced the two defendants to indeterminate custodial sentences of at least 10 years for the weapons offences, to run concurrent with the sentencing for the murder charges.
+The judge sentenced the two defendants to indeterminate custodial sentences of at least 10 years for the weapons offences, to run concurrently with the sentencing for the murder charges.

+PSNI Detective Inspector Jennifer Rea said Malcolm McKeown’s life was “cruelly taken”.

+She said: “He had gone into a shop at a garage in the Main Street area of Waringstown on the evening of August 19 in 2019, and returned to his car some minutes later.